Kantgrad

 Languages: Russian and German, translated into English and Polish

-After the Second World War, Koenigsberg was renamed into Kaliningrad.
-Thus further history of the city of Immanuel Kant, the city where the ideas of "Perpetual Peace" were born and which later on became the basis of a united Europe, was determined by war.
-The city changed its name, new Soviet people were to settle here.
+After the Second World War, Königsberg was renamed into Kaliningrad.
+Thus, further history of the city of Immanuel Kant, the city where the ideas of Perpetual Peace were born and later inspired the vision of a united Europe, was shaped by war.
+The city changed its name, and new Soviet citizens were to settle here.
 From 1945 to 1951, Soviet and German citizens of Kaliningrad-Koenigsberg lived side by side.
 In 1947, the organized deportation of the German civilian population to Germany began.
 In 1951 the last indigenous inhabitants of Königsberg left Kaliningrad.

 Photo: Alexey Domrachev, Elena Sycheva, Maxim Lee